 The UEFA Champions League is heading into the first leg of the 16th round.
-Winners of this round go on to the quarter-finals, semi-finals, and the final on May 26th, 2018.
-On that date, the finalists will play the last match at NSC Olimpiyskiy Stadium in Kiev, Ukraine.
+Winners of this round go on to the quarter-finals, semi-finals, and the final on June 1st, 2019.
+On that date, the finalists will play the last match at Wanda Metropolitano in Madrid.
 In the last tournament, Real Madrid proved once again that they were the team to beat.
 Will they be able to assert more Spanish dominance?
 Watch the remaining matches live online with a VPN.
 This will unblock any geo-restrictions so you can stream the matches from anywhere in the world.

 Best VPN to Stream the UEFA Champions League